zaiisao/Documentation/en/Video/mac_video.md

 title: Integrate the SDK
 description:
 platform: macOS
-updatedAt: Mon Dec 31 2018 21:36:38 GMT+0000 (UTC)
+updatedAt: Mon Dec 31 2018 21:36:43 GMT+0000 (UTC)
 ---
 # Integrate the SDK
 This page contains information on how to prepare the development environment before enabling a call/live broadcast with the Agora SDK for macOS.

 ## Prerequisites

+Development environment:
 - Xcode 9.0+.
 - Physical OS X 10.0+.
 - Ensure that your project has a validated provisioning profile certificate.
-- Before accessing Agora’s services, ensure that you have opened the ports and whitelisted the domains as specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).
+- Before accessing Agora’s services, ensure that you open the ports and whitelist the domains specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).

 > Use a physical device to run the sample.
-Simulators may lack the functionality or the performance needed to run the sample.
+Emulators may lack the functionality or the performance needed to run the sample.

 ## Create an Agora Account and Get an App ID

 1. Sign up for a developer account at [https://dashboard.agora.io/](https://dashboard.agora.io/).

-2. Click **Add New Project** on the **Projects** page of  [Dashboard](https://dashboard.agora.io/).
+2. Click **Add New Project** on the **Projects** page in [Dashboard](https://dashboard.agora.io/).

    <img alt="../_images/appid_1.jpg" src="https://web-cdn.agora.io/docs-files/en/appid_1.jpg" />